 Why are students faking their own kidnappings?
 What’s the story behind Garmin’s ransomware attack?
 And a genetic genealogy website suffers a hack or two.

-All this and much more is discussed in the latest edition of the award-winning “Smashing Security” podcast by computer security veterans Graham Cluley and Carole Theriault, joined this week by Ray [REDACTED]
+All this and much more is discussed in the latest edition of the award-winning “Smashing Security” podcast by cybersecurity veterans Graham Cluley and Carole Theriault, joined this week by Ray [REDACTED]

 Ray [REDACTED] – @RayRedacted